MickGyver/DaemonBite-Retro-Controllers-USB/PaddleTwoControllersUSB/README.md

 | 7 | VCC | VCC | VCC         |
 | 8 | GND | GND | GND         |

-### Notes
+### Source parameters
+Firmware has several definitions to tweak for best experience:

+1. BEETLE: support for miniature board version with USB plug integrated.
+Enable it if you use Beetle board - it uses other pins.
-1. You need to set correct SPINNER_PPR value in source according to used spinner.
+2. SPINNER_PPR: set the correct PPR value according to your spinner for correct work.
-2. Spinner emulates the paddle as well, So bassically the spinner is the only you need for both spinner and paddle control.
-If you don't need paddle emulation then comment out (or remove) the line ```#define PADDLE_EMU```
+3. PADDLE_EMU: enable paddle emulation by spinner if defined.
+So bassically the spinner is the only you need for both spinner and paddle control.
-3. Adapter switches to paddle by pressing the button on paddle.
-It switches to spinner if spinner is moved or spinner button has been pressed.
+4. PADDLE_SUPPORT: support for physical paddles.
+Even if this option is disabled, the paddle emulation mode by spinner will continue to work.
+5. DEV_NUM: set it to 2 or 1.
+If you integrate the board into some controller's case with only single spinner/paddle, then 1 would be better.

+### Dependencies
+If PADDLE_SUPPORT is defined, then additional **ResponsiveAnalogRead** library is required.
+You can install it in library manager function of Arduino IDE.

 ## License
 This project is licensed under the GNU General Public License v3.0.